DG Stewardship Program

 - $500 – Hudson Valley Seed

 - $1000 – Sparrow’s Nest of the Hudson Valley

 - $1000 – VAHVHCS Adaptive Sports Volunteers

 - $800 – Woza Moya facilitates the sustainable empowerment of the local community to reverse poverty, to ensure improved health outcomes and to protect and develop children and youth.
 Their approach is bottom-up strength-based development in collaboration with local stakeholders and in partnership with like-minded organisations.
 Woza Moya’s ultimate success would be indicated by a transformed Ofafa Valley, driven by local volition, resilience and agency; where every member is healthy, well nourished, feels safe, and experiences an annual progression towards an improved future.

-In 2017, we contributed over $2,250 from the sale of our used books and other events to:
+In 2017, the DG Stewardship Program contributed over $2,250 from the sale of our used books and other events to: